MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/combine-office-add-in-and-teams-app.md

     }
     ```

-1. Open the infra/azure.bicep file in the root of the project (not the one in either the tab or add-in subfolders) and replace its contents with the following code.
+1. Open the `infra/azure.bicep` file in the root of the project (not the one in either the tab or add-in subfolders) and replace its contents with the following code:

     ```
     // Params for Teams tab resources